Fundamental Negotiation Skills (LR311)

 Negotiation is a basic means for resolving conflict and disputes in the workplace, home, and community.
-This workshop takes participants through a series of role plays and experiential learning situations to understand and practice fundamental negotiation skills and approaches to one-on-one, small group, and collective negotiations settings in the workplace.
+In this workshop, you’ll practice fundamental workplace negotiation skills through a series of role plays and experiential learning situations.
+The workshop covers:

 - Communication skills for effective negotiations